 Salary Information and Career Outlook

-The BLS reported that the average annual salary of physicians and surgeons, including pathologists, was $184,820 as of May 2012.
+The BLS reported that the average annual salary of physicians and surgeons not categorized, including pathologists, was $187,200 as of May 2013.
 The BLS also stated that overall employment for physicians and surgeons was expected to increase 18% from 2012-2022, which is faster than average.
 Major factors influencing employment growth were the growing number of elderly citizens and an emphasis on improved medical care.

 Related to Pathologist: Educational Requirements and Career Summary